Hypermobility and how you can help

 In-hand manipulation activities are best completed when a child has to hold and move something small within their hand.
 This could be picking up small buttons and lining them along the pattern that matches handwriting patterns.

-Alternatively, they could be trying to balance marbles on golf trees that are placed in playdough for stability.
+Alternatively, they could be trying to balance marbles on golf tees that are placed in playdough for stability.

 I particularly like the idea of using papier-mâché to help develop these skills.
 Tearing the paper and gluing it develops hand strength, hand-eye coordination skills and hand control skills.
 By gluing using a paintbrush this helps them get used to holding an object in their hand, a skill needed for handwriting.